 Total Pension Liability \$ 7,440

 Plan's Fiduciary Net Position (6,031)

 Plan's Net Pension Liability \$ 1,409

-Plan Fiduciary Net Position as a percentage of
+Plan Eiducian, Not Position as a percentage of

-the Total Pension Liability 81.06%
+Plan Fiduciary Net Position as a percentage of the Total Pension Liability

 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2017 and rolled forward to the measurement date of June 30, 2019.
 The County's proportionate share of the June 30, 2019 net pension liability is \$1,382.
 The County's proportion of 98.12% is based on an employer contribution allocation and has not changed since June 30, 2015.